 “She continued to see outpatient therapist for a few more weeks but has now been released from all of them, and has made a remarkable recovery.”

 Ashley is back at Kernersville Middle School, playing the cello again in the school’s orchestra (she made All-County Honors Orchestra this year) and is dancing again with her competitive dance team.

-While she remembers little about her illness and most of her time in the hospital, Ashley doesn’t hesitate when asked if the experience will make this Sunday’s Mother’s Day celebration different than years past.
+While she remembers little about her illness and most of her time in the hospital, Ashley doesn’t hesitate when asked if the experience made this year’s Mother’s Day celebration different than years past.

 “I always knew my mom loved me more than anything but hearing about what she did for me during my sickness really confirmed it,” she said.
 “She paid close attention to everything the doctors said and did little things like leaving one night to get clothes for me.
 This whole ordeal also showed that she would do anything for me.
 I don’t know what I would have done without her to cheer me on, and help bring me back to health.”

-Mary said this Mother’s Day will be different for her and Billy, too.
+Mary said this Mother’s Day was different for her and Billy, too.
 About seven years ago, they followed Ashley to Triad after two friends and members recommended Kid Street Children’s Ministry and the teaching of its children’s pastor, Tim Gerber, to them for Ashley.

 “Billy and I have both lost our mothers just this year,” Mary said.
-“So it will seem sad to not have our moms with us on Mother’s Day, but I will feel especially blessed this year to be Ashley’s mom.
+“So it was sad to not have our moms with us on Mother’s Day, but I felt especially blessed this year to be Ashley’s mom.
 I was older when I had Ashley and I have always felt very grateful to be her mother.

 “She’s a great child and makes me proud daily.
 The way she has handled everything that she has had to overcome amazes me.”